BIGJRA/BIGJRA.github.io/rejuv.md

 ## Post-Valor Quests - PVQuest1

-We can pick up a few Pokémon and items!
+We can pick up a few Pokemon and items!
 Head to Ranger HQ in Kakori.
 Talk to Crawli at the entrance for ZCrystal *Buginium-Z.* We can’t use it yet, though.